How to Finish Your Mixes – A Step By Step Guide

 Before I can finish the sentence, he dashes back into the room, leash in mouth, head cocked to one side and his eyes clearly saying “Walk?”

 Once I’ve done my revisions I usually get feedback before sending it to the client.
-I usually get feedback from a peer but nowadays I use the Feedback Friday sessions in my Insiders community to get mix feedback from my members.

 Like Andrew Scheps (Adele, Metallica, Jay-Z, Red Hot Chili Peppers) says,